 The Effects of Body Composition

 Muscle contains more water than fat, so the higher your percentage of body fat, the lower your percentage of water weight.
 This is why women tend to have a lower percentage of body water than men, because women typically have a higher percentage of body fat than men.
-An overweight person may have only 45 percent of water in his body, and a very obese person with about 57 percent body fat would have a body water percentage of as little as 37 percent.
+A person who has excess body weight may have only 45 percent of water in their body, and person with obesity who has about 57 percent body fat might have a body water percentage of as little as 37 percent.

 Maintaining Proper Water Balance

 Your body is pretty good at balancing the volume of water you take in versus the volume you lose via your skin, breath, urine and sweat.
 You still need to do your part, by drinking sufficient amounts of water during the day.
 For most people, this amounts to between 8 and 12 cups of water each day.
 If the weather is very hot or if you exercise a lot, you may need even more.
 Foods such as soups, as well as fruits and vegetables, also contribute to your water intake, so try to include at least 5 servings per day.